apache/streams/src/site/markdown/faq.md

 Similar modules can also be hosted externally - so long as they publish maven artifacts compatible with your version of streams, you can import and use them in your streams easily.

-The streams community also supports a separate repository incubator-streams-examples (org.apache.streams:streams-examples) which contains a library of simple streams that are 'ready-to-run'.
-Look here to see what Streams user code look like.
+The streams community also supports a separate repository apache-streams-examples (org.apache.streams:apache-streams-examples) which contains a library of simple streams that are 'ready-to-run'.
+Look here to see examples of what Streams user code look like.

 ###    Why bother with any data framework at all?